stuh84/ccie-rs-notes/eigrp-shortnotes.md

 * Hello sent with Sequence TLV and Next'Mcast Sequence TLV (sequenced hello)
 * Next M'Cast - Upcoming seq number of next reliable message
-* Sequence TLV - List of lagging neighbours, tells these to ignore next message
+* Sequence TLV - List of lagging neighbors, tells these to ignore next message
-* Neighbour puts itself in CR mode
+* neighbor puts itself in CR mode
 * Sending router sends next m'cast with CR flag
 * Routers in CR mode process as normal
 * Routers not ignore it